Kosher Market Was Jersey City Shooting Suspects’ ‘Target,’ Official Says

 The suspected gunmen involved in a deadly Jersey City shooting Tuesday that killed four people, including a police officer, “targeted” a kosher grocery before engaging in an hours-long firefight with law enforcement, the mayor said Wednesday.

+Three people were killed in the attack on the store—including Leah Mindel Ferencz, 33, the wife of the store owner, and Moshe Deutch, 24, a Brooklyn rabbinical student, said Rabbi David Niederman, executive director of the United Jewish Organizations of Williamsburg, in a Wednesday press conference.
+The third victim has been identified as Miguel Jason Rodriguez, a father who worked at the grocery store after moving to the U.S. from Ecuador three years ago, according to the pastor at his church.

 “We now know that this did not begin with gunfire between police officers and perpetrators.
-It began with an attack on civilians in the store,” Shea said Wednesday morning.
+It began with an attack on civilians in the store,” said James Shea, Jersey City’s director of public safety, said Wednesday morning.
 “There were multiple other people on the streets.
 There were many other targets available to them that they bypassed to attack that place.”

 According to NBC New York, the suspects have been identified as David Anderson and Francine Graham.
 Seals, three bystanders, and the two gunmen all died in an intense gun battle that lasted for hours in the Greenville neighborhood just across the Hudson River from Lower Manhattan.

-Anderson was a one-time follower of the Black Hebrew Israelite movement, whose members adhere to both Christian and Judaic beliefs and claim to be descendents of ancient Israelites, NBC New York reported.
+Anderson was a one-time follower of the Black Hebrew Israelite movement, whose members adhere to both Christian and Judaic beliefs and claim to be descendants of ancient Israelites, NBC New York reported.
+The movement is designated as a “militant” hate group by the Southern Poverty Law Center, a legal advocacy group.

 Jersey City Mayor Steve Fulop said an “extensive review” of the city’s surveillance footage indicated “that these two individuals targeted the kosher grocery location” where they opened fire and sparked a gun battle with police.